levontumanyan/Cgames/blockbreaker/README.md

 - when the ball hits the blocks make sure it continues with the same direction
 	- check all the cases whether the block is crushed from top or below
 	- whether the ball was travelling diagonally or straight
+- add a function to count the number of blocks remaining and when that reaches to zero, generate a new level

 ## Current Bugs